 Before settling down into the pura vida lifestyle, there are many things you need to know and here is our guide to being a digital nomad in Costa Rica.

 If you’re going to be a digital nomad in Costa Rica, you’ll want to thoroughly research where in the country you want to live.
 Depending on your style of living, standards and needs, you’ll be able to narrow down the best place for you.
-Here are the popular towns for digital nomads in Costa Rica.
+Here are the best places for digital nomads in Costa Rica, particularly if you want to be on the coast.

 Jaco in the Central Pacific

-A popular surfing town in the Central Pacific, Jaco attracts digital nomads who want to be close to San Jose, don’t have a limited budget and don’t mind crowds.
-For those who like luxury or having the same conveniences as North America, Jaco is the place to be.
+A popular surfing town in the Central Pacific, Jaco attracts digital nomads who want to be close to San Jose, don’t have a limited budget and like city life.
+For those who enjoy luxury or having the same conveniences as North America, Jaco is the place to be.
 Read what it’s like to live in Jaco.

-Pros: Many luxury and upscale housing options, only 1 hour from San Jose, lively nightlife, great variety of fine dining, easy to get around without a car, wildlife, great surfing, 4g common
+Pros: Many luxury and upscale housing options, only 1.5 hours from San Jose, lively nightlife, great variety of fine dining, easy to get around without a car, wildlife, great surfing, 4g common, always something to do

 A small fishing village, Playas del Coco is now one of the most popular beach towns in Costa Rica.
-This town is also ideal for someone who has a family as Coco is very family friendly.
+This town is ideal for someone who has a family or does not have a wild party life.

-Pros: Easy to meet other foreigners, easy to get around without a car, wide variety of housing options and budgets, only 25 minutes from Liberia International Airport, one of the sunniest places in Costa Rica
+Pros: Easy to get around without a car, wide variety of housing options and budgets, only 25 minutes from Liberia International Airport, one of the sunniest places in Costa Rica, 50 minute boat ride to one of the best surfing spots (Witch’s Rock)

 For digital nomads who want to be around other young digital nomads or expats, Tamarindo is an excellent option.
-Tamarindo attracts a younger crowd than Coco due to the incredible surfing in the area and better options for backpackers.
+Tamarindo attracts a younger crowd due to the incredible surfing in the area and the more amount of hostels.
+There are more foreigners than locals in town due to high displacement (Tamarindo’s nickname is Tama Gringo).

-Pros: Wide variety of restaurants, excellent surfing, huge population of foreigners, good nightlife, has its own local airport, gorgeous sunsets
+Pros: Wide variety of restaurants, excellent surfing, huge population of foreigners, good nightlife, has its own local airport, beautiful beach

 Though most people prefer living at the beach if they’re going to be a digital nomad in Costa Rica, some people like the city and want all the conveniences of city life.
 There are several neighborhoods in San Jose that are great for foreigners like Escazu, Barrio Esclanate and La Sabana.

-Pros: San Jose international airport, wide variety of housing options, access to all the services, easy to get around by bus, excellent weather, lots of malls and movie theaters, easy to experience local culture, excellent variety of food, more fast Internet options
+Pros: San Jose international airport, wide variety of housing options, Ubereats, access to all the services, easy to get around by bus, excellent weather, lots of malls and movie theaters, easy to experience local culture, excellent variety of food, faster Internet

 Cons: Lots of traffic, downtown San Jose is not the safest place, traffic, super crowded, roads and sidewalks are not in good condition and did I mention the traffic?
 San Jose is also not a very beautiful city so don’t expect to have sweeping panoramic city views like Hong Kong or Bangkok.